rails/rails/guides/source/active_storage_overview.md

 development and testing and supports mirroring files to subordinate services for backups and migrations.

-Using Active Storage, an application can transform image uploads with [ImageMagick](https://www.imagemagick.org), generate image representations of non-image uploads like PDFs and videos, and extract metadata from arbitrary files.
+Using Active Storage, an application can transform image uploads or generate image representations of non-image uploads like PDFs and videos, and extract metadata from arbitrary files.

 ## Setup